sh1so6/WindowTabs/README.md

 ### Appearance Tab

 Customize the visual appearance of tabs:
-- Height, width, and overlap settings (with separate reset buttons per control)
+- Tab height, tab width (max), pinned tab width, and tab overlap settings (with separate reset buttons per control)
+- Pinned tab width: "Icon Only" or specify a custom width
 - Distance from edge settings
 - Menu Dark Mode toggle
 - Combined Move and Snap Menu: displays Move and Snap as a single combined line in the context menu